rudaoshi/angular-markdown-editor/README.md

 # angular-powermarker

-A powerful angular markdown editor.
+A powerful angular markdown editor and previewer.

 ## Feature